HealthInfo Canterbury

 You may also feel:

-You might have symptoms of a hypo when your blood glucose level isn't below 4 if:
+You might have symptoms of a hypo when your blood glucose level is not below 4 if:

 You can reduce your risk of having a hypo if you avoid the things that can cause hypos.
 These include:

 You should always carry a hypo treatment with you.
-If you don't treat a hypo, you may lose consciousness or have a fit or seizure.
+If you do not treat a hypo, you may lose consciousness or have a fit or seizure.
 This is rare and usually only if you have Type 1 diabetes, but it's important to treat all episodes of hypoglycaemia correctly.

-If you think there's a danger you might be having a hypo, even without symptoms, test your blood glucose level.
+If you think there is a danger you might be having a hypo, even without symptoms, test your blood glucose level.

 If your blood glucose is less than 4, have one of the following options: